Generation of 3D Molecules in Pockets via Language Model: Introduction

-Our main contributions can be summarized as follow: \begin{itemize} \item Introducing a novel FSMILES encoding that constrains the generatable molecule space, effectively preventing the generation of unusual and undesired structures.
-FSMILES also provides the necessary semantics for auto-regressive generation. \item Incorporating both local and global coordinates in the method, enabling the generation of 3D molecules with reasonable local structures and global spatial perception. \item Introducing a 3D molecule denoising pretraining method to overcome the problem of limited data. \item Training an independent NCI/Anchor model for identifying potential non-covalent interaction binding sites and incorporating this information into the generation model. \item Proposing a new evaluation benchmark, including the DUDE benchmark and additional metrics, to provide a more reliable and comprehensive assessment of performance. \item Demonstrating superior performance over state-of-the-art methods on various metrics, including drug-likeness, synthetic accessibility, and binding affinity, and performing several tens of times faster than previous state-of-the-art methods.
+Our main contributions can be summarized as follows: \begin{itemize} \item A novel FSMILES molecule representation that incorporates both local and global coordinates is introduced, enabling the generation of 3D molecules with reasonable 3D conformations and 2D topology. \item A 3D molecule de-noising pre-training method and an independent NCI/Anchor model are developed to help overcome the problem of limited data and identify potential NCI binding sites. \item The proposed method outperforms SOTA methods in terms of various metrics, including drug-likeness, synthetic accessibility, and pocket binding mode. \end{itemize}